tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ---

-### 2. Students Do: Cryptography Use Cases (10 min)
+### 2. Students Do: Cryptography Use Cases (15 min)

-Students will be researching some applications of cryptography in the wild.
+In this activity, students will be researching some applications of cryptography in the wild.

 Explain to the students that getting good at this type of research is key to succeeding in an emerging field like the blockchain industry.

+Have TAs circulate around the class and ensure students are not stuck.
+This should be a generally easy-going activity.

 **Files:**

 * [README.md](Activities/02-Stu_Cryptography_Use_Cases/README.md)

-Have TAs circulate around the class and ensure students are not stuck.
-This should be a generally easy going activity.
+---

-### 3. Instructor Do: Cryptography Use Case Review (15 min)
+### 3. Instructor Do: Cryptography Use Cases Review (10 min)

-Given the research the students just did, ask the students to their definitions of the terms:
+Given the research the students just did, in this activity you will conduct a facilitated discussion to allow students to share their insights.

+Start the activity, by asking the students to share their definitions of the following terms:

 * Cryptography